-New Zealand v Philippines
+Co-hosts New Zealand upset by World Cup debutants

 Post update

-Attempt missed.
-Ria Percival (New Zealand) right footed shot from outside the box misses to the left.
+Attempt saved.
+Catherine Bott (New Zealand) right footed shot from more than 35 yards is saved in the centre of the goal.
+Assisted by Katie Bowen.

 Post update